MoveGB/personal-development/frameworks/engineering/web.md

           - "Demonstrates a deep level of knowledge in a specific area"
           - "Serves as a technical authority on a technology or an area of the codebase"
           - "Reviews technical designs and pull requests for large complex projects"
-          - "Encourages and supports other engineers to achieve outstanding results"
+          - "Encourages and supports other guild members to achieve outstanding results"
-          - "Creates major contributions to our documentation, and creates documents that provide guidelines and best practices to other engineers"
+          - "Creates major contributions to our documentation, and creates documents that provide guidelines and best practices to other guild members"
           - "Works with technical and non-technical stakeholders to identify high-level requirements and turns them into discrete technical concerns"
       - level: 6
         criteria: